meshery/meshery/docs/pages/project/contributing/contributing-error.md

   This is often done in a factory function.
 It is important that the error code variable is used here, not a literal.
   Specify detailed descriptions, probable causes, and remedies.
 They need to be string literals, call expressions are ignored.
   This tool extracts this information from the code and exports it.

+- First letter of the every error description need to capitalized

 - By convention, error codes and the factory functions live in files called error.go.
 The tool checks all files, but updates only error.go files.